DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     ```json
     {
       "aud": "<CLIENT_ID>",
-      ...
       "iss": "https://login.microsoftonline.com/<TENANT_ID>/v2.0",
       ...
       "email": "<USERNAME>",
-      "identity": "<USERNAME>",
       "groups": [
         "<GROUP>"
       ],
       ...
-      "ver": "2.0"
+      "ver": "2.0",
+      "identity": "<USERNAME>"
     }
     ```

     Verify:
     - *aud*: should be your CLIENT_ID
+    - *iss*: should end with 2.0.
+Otherwise you should verify the previous step **Manifest change**
     - *email*: should be present.
 Otherwise you should verify the creation of your user and fill the Email field.
     - *groups*: should contain your GROUP_ID
-    - *iss*: should end with 2.0.
-Otherwise you should verify the previous step **Manifest change**
     - *ver*: should be 2.0.
 Otherwise you should verify the previous step **Manifest change**
+    - *identity*: should be the user's email/username

   > If this command failed, try to log in to the [Azure portal](https://portal.azure.com/).
 You may have to enable 2FA and/or change the password for the first time.